Matthias Prinz: Biography

 In 2003, Prinz began to represent the Swedish Royal Family against invasion of privacy and defamatory articles in German media.
 Prinz used preliminary Court orders to force 23 German magazines to print replies, retractions and apologies on their front pages.
-Claims for damages and injunctions followed, which led to the decision of the Hamburg Court of Appeals to award €400,000,00 (USD 538.180,00) damages to Princess Madeleine of Sweden.
+Claims for damages and injunctions followed, which led to the decision of the Hamburg Court of Appeals to award €400,000,00 (US$538.180,00) damages to Princess Madeleine of Sweden.
 An appeal of the media company to the Federal Appellate Court was rejected in 2010.
 This damage award is regarded by the German media as being the highest in German defamation and privacy law ever.

 Prinz has written several articles on German media law, privacy protection, litigation PR and media strategies.
 He is the co-author of Prinz/Peters "Medienrecht", a comprehensive standard text book for German media law.
 Prinz teaches classes on media law, the protection of privacy and defamation at FU Berlin (Freie Universität Berlin) since 1996.